User authentication on Savannah

 It is managed by FSF sysadmin, and not managed by Savannah people in any way whatsoever.

-GNU webpages repository access for www members
+GNU webpage repository access for www members

-Members of the www group (= GNU webmasters) have write access to the webpage repository for all gnu (not nongnu) projects.
+Members of the www group (= GNU webmasters) have write access to the webpage repository for all gnu (not nongnu) groups.
 This is accomplished with ACLs.
 See ChangeLog entries by Beuc for 2006-06-28 and 2006-05-10, recorded in http://lists.gnu.org/archive/html/savannah-hackers-public/2016-05/msg00031.html.
 The key command is:

 setfacl -m group:www:rw- FILES